Classic creamy and tangy lemon bars with a sweet buttery shortbread crust.

 -Bars are best the same day they are made (the crust will slightly soften after that), but will keep 3 days in the refrigerator.

--You can half the recipe and use an 8x8-inch pan.
-Bake crust for about 15 minutes, then bake bars with the filling for 17-20 minutes.
+-To halve the recipe use an 8x8-inch pan and halve each of the ingredients.
+Bake crust for 15-17 minutes, then bake bars with the filling for 18-20 minutes.